 Some frameworks focus on specific elements of urban form, but elements from different approaches are usually not linked together.
 A typical example is network analysis based on nodes and edges and its relation to hierarchical frameworks mentioned above.
 The value of, say ’degree of a node`, is not possible to reflect within the framework as the relation between a node and other elements is not captured.

-While literature shows that there is a broad spectrum of elements and their aggregations useful for morphometric analysis, no method links then into a singular overarching framework, which would, in turn, take a structure of semi-lattice instead of simple tree-like hierarchy.
+While the literature shows that there is a broad spectrum of elements and their aggregations useful for morphometric analysis, no method links then into a singular overarching framework, which would, in turn, take a structure of semi-lattice instead of simple tree-like hierarchy.
 The key question here is how to build a framework which is not strictly hierarchical?

 Theory of Relational framework of urban form